Skip to content

 Name Required Usage Reason

-READ_PHONE_STATE No To obtain cellular device information
+READ_PHONE_STATE No Used to obtain the device information of the cellular network

 Plugin AOP Ignore